jnigri/essays/content/How to learn a new language?.md

 Don't stop for too long if you don't understand something.
 Yes it's going to be hard and tedious.
 Yes it won't make you an expert immediately.
-This is a first step where your brain will index what's most likely the source of truth for this language.
+This is a first step.

-Then start to build things, and refer to that documentation when you have doubts.
-This is how you will become an expert.
+Your brain will index these documents.
+You will then know where to look.
+It's a good bet to assume that these documents are the best source of truth.

+Then start building things.